sebgl/htpc-download-box/README.md

 Both are very standard and popular tools.
 I'm using them for their integration with Sonarr/Radarr but also as standalone downloaders for everything else.

-For security and anonymity reasons, I'm running *Deluge behind a VPN connection*.
+For security and anonymity reasons, I'm running Deluge behind a VPN connection.
 All incoming/outgoing traffic from deluge is encrypted and goes out to an external VPN server.
 Other service stay on my local network.
 This is done through Docker networking stack (more to come on the next paragraphs).

 ### Organize libraries, fetch subtitles and play videos with Plex